moshehoff/FamilyHistory/site/public/static/chapters/I39965449/04-perth_gallop_gardens.md

 ### Second Child

-The second child, [Bruce](/profiles/Bruce-Hoffman) was delivered at a home in Lane Street, Perth on the 16.6.1911.
+The second child, <a href="/profiles/Bruce-Hoffman">Bruce</a> was delivered at a home in Lane Street, Perth on the 16.6.1911.
 The house is near Bulwer Street.
 At that time Berl was still working at Gallop Garden.

 ### Move to Westonia